Basalt-Team/Basalt/README.md

 <img src="https://basalt-team.github.io/Basalt/basalt-theme-logo.svg" width="50%">
 </p>

-<h2>Overview</h2>

-**Basalt** is an alternative base visual theme for the SCP Wiki.
-Its aims are to introduce simple modern CSS layouts in place of those offered by outdated or overly-complex contemporary themes.
+**Basalt** is a CSS theme for the SCP Foundation Wiki.
+Its aims are to introduce simple up-to-date layouts in place of those offered by outdated or overly-complex contemporary themes.

-The Basalt theme is hosted on the Wiki itself, as an extension of **Bedrock** - a base theme stored in this repository.
-Bedrock exists as the foundational structure for Basalt and other theme projects under the same umbrella.
+Basalt's codebase is located on the Wiki itself.
+It is an extension of **Bedrock** - a base theme hosted on this GitHub repository.
+Bedrock exists as the foundational structure for Basalt and other projects under the same umbrella.
 All of these projects collectively use the name Basalt.